 - Experience history by visiting Pearl Harbor.
 Pearl Harbor was an incredible tragedy for the US and the museum that’s been built around the site is wonderful.
 You’ll learn about what happened and even get to go out on a boat to see the USS Arizona Memorial.
 You can get tickets here.

-- Shop ’till you drop in Waikiki.
+- Shop ’til you drop in Waikiki.
 Waikiki is the downtown area that gets the most attention on Oahu.
 It’s definitely commercialized and you’ll see a lot of shops you’d see in other large cities in America.
 That being said, it’s a super nice area to walk around.

 - Drive up to the North Shore and soak up the sun.
 The beaches on the North Shore of Oahu are famous for their beauty.
 Depending on the time of year you visit, the North Shore is also where you’ll see some crazy surfing waves.
-Spend a couple hours soaking up the sun on one of the beaches on the North Shore.
+Spend a couple of hours soaking up the sun on one of the beaches on the North Shore.

 - Catch epic views after a hike up to Diamond Head.
 One of Oahu’s most famous hikes is the one up to the top of Diamond Head.
 The mountain is famously part of the Waikiki skyline and the hike is only about 2 hours long and not too difficult.